turtle0x1/HowToLXD/index.md

 Aiming to cover;

+ - Understanding LXD Architecture (WIP)
- - Application Local Development
+ - Application Local Development (TODO)
- - Application Production Deployments
+ - Application Production Deployments (TODO)
  - Anything else that comes to mind

 This blog / documentation will be split between using [LXD](https://github.com/lxc/lxd)